Ant01n3/AntApplet/README.md

 All the protocol between the environment and the ants is explained above.
 All the model however is expressed in the way the ants choose the next edge to cross when exploring, and on the quantity of pheromone they drop on edges when returning.
 You can have a look at the ``Ant.chooseNextEdge()`` method and at the ``AtIntersection`` message handling in ``Ant.receive()`` to see how the model is implemented.

-Implementation node 1: this implementation can be seen as an academic treatment of the problem.
+Implementation note 1: this implementation can be seen as an academic treatment of the problem.
 We do not seek to be the fastest way to do it or the more complete with lots of parameters.
 Instead we try to be as simple as possible, and allowing experimentation.
 This is also a way to experiment on the actor model, which is remarkably suited for such "simulation" problems.

 Implementation note 2: the actor model is implicitly mutli-threaded, but rest assured that there is not one thread per actor.
 Instead, Akka uses a thread pool.
 Most of the time the thread pool is as large as your number of cores.
 This model gracefully scales according to your resources.
 This implies that your environment actor, the GUI and the ant actors will be allowed to run in distinct threads if possible, but two ants can run on the same thread for example.
 Future agent-based simulation platforms will probably investigate actors.